Understanding Debt Consolidation

 Qualification Requirements

-To qualify for debt consolidation, you typically need good to excellent credit (generally 670 or higher) to secure favorable interest rates.
+To qualify for debt consolidation at favorable rates, you typically need good to excellent credit (generally 670 or higher).
 Lenders also evaluate your debt-to-income ratio and income stability.
 Those with poor credit may still qualify but face higher interest rates that could negate the benefits.

-For those with less-than-perfect credit, debt consolidation loans for bad credit are available with APR ranges of 25-36%, though these higher rates may not provide as much savings compared to what borrowers with good credit can achieve.
+For those with less-than-perfect credit, personal loans for debt consolidation are available at the higher end of lender ranges (often 25-36% APR).
+These higher rates may not provide as much savings compared to what borrowers with strong credit can achieve, but they can still beat credit card APRs above 22%.

 Credit Score Impact

 Debt consolidation causes a small, temporary credit score drop of 5-10 points due to the hard inquiry and new account opening.
-However, your score can improve over time through lower credit utilization (paying off credit cards) and consistent on-time payments.
+However, your score can improve over time through lower credit utilization and consistent on-time payments.
 Most borrowers see credit score recovery within 3-12 months with responsible management.

 Understanding Debt Settlement